Skip to content

 6. Commutative Algebra

 Q3.
-Why students are required to learn Algebra?
+Why are students required to learn Algebra?

 Algebra is important for students to study because it develops problem-solving abilities, prepares them for higher-level arithmetic, helps in understanding and analyzing real-world problems, and has applications in a wide range of professions, including science, engineering, economics, and finance.
 A lot of college majors and jobs also require Algebra.